Share

 Social Influencers Are Not New

 I am a long-time proponent of using influence to connect with others who will buy your art or advance your career.
 Years before social influencer was a common term, I wrote about the Benefits of Slight Celebrity.
 Essentially, you have people around you, and you already use your knowledge and experience to make an impact on them.
-Social media and influencing are the same things with better tools and organization to make doing the job easier.
+Social media and influencing are the same things, but with better tools and organization to make doing the job easier.

 You Are Beyond Art and Can Command the Facts